josephengelbart/JosephEngelbart/README.md

 ## Projects
 - <a href="https://github.com/josephengelbart/Windows-Server-AD-Installation-and-Configuration">Active Directory Lab Setup (Windows Server 2019)</a>: This lab focuses on installing and configuring a Windows Server 2019 Active Directory
+- <a href="https://github.com/josephengelbart/EternalBlueExploit/blob/main/README.md">ExternalBlue Exploit Lab</a>: This lab focuses on the scanning, vulnerability assessment, and the exploitation of EternalBlue on a Windows 7 VM with Kali being the attacker.